 How to Measure Your Dog for a Crate

-Getting the right size of crate for your dog is very important.
+It’s very important to get the right size of crate for your dog.
 There needs to be enough room in the crate for the dog to be comfortable while standing and lying down, but not too much room that the dog feels unsafe.
 Do not eyeball the size of the crate when you make your purchase; instead, take the time to measure your dog correctly.

 Follow the steps below to figure out what size of crate you need for your Labrador Retriever: